webpro-nl/knip/packages/docs/src/content/docs/features/compilers.md

 ## Custom compilers

-Additional custom compilers can be added, and built-in compilers can be overridden.
+Built-in compilers can be overridden, and additional compilers can be added.
 Since compilers are functions, the Knip configuration file must be a dynamic `.js` or `.ts` file.

 ### Interface